OUR STAFF

 Dr Gary Schindler

 Dr. Gary Schindler, PT, PhD, OCS, SCS, LATC, CSCS has been a sports-certified specialist since 2015.
-He serves as an Associate Professor at the University of North Dakota, Department of Physical Therapy in Grand Forks, ND.
+He serves as a Professor at the University of North Dakota, Department of Physical Therapy in Grand Forks, ND.
 He provides direct support for athletes at the high school, collegiate, and semi-professional levels.
 He currently serves as the Program Director of UND’s Sports Physical Therapy Residency and developing Faculty Residency and works in direct patient care in an orthopedic private practice setting.
 Dr. Schindler serves on a myriad of committees for UND as well as the state (APTA of ND Treasurer) and is currently UND’s Faculty Athletic Representative.
 He is an ABPTRFE Site Reviewer and became a Cogent Steps LLC instructor in 2019.
 Dr. Schindler’s research encompasses biomechanics, EMG, motion analysis, and anatomy.

 Michael Turnwald